 One of the most exciting things about moving to a new city or neighborhood are the restaurants you get to add to your must-try list.
 (Chances are there are a handful of mouthwatering places on your block alone.)
-But as much those dollar slices and falafels are calling your name, your wallet and waistline will take a major hit if you aren’t equipped to prepare some of your meals at home.
+But as much those dollar slices and falafels are calling your name, your wallet and waistline will take a major hit if you aren’t equipped to prepare some of your meals in your shared kitchen.
+That’s when you obsessively start looking up kitchen hacks and quick recipes and you end up here.

 Splurge: Cuisinart TOB-40 Custom Classic Toaster Oven Broiler, $79.95